 Decorating the entrance with flowers will create a welcoming scene.
 It will be a fall-ready addition to the outdoors.

 Witches are one of the most popular props in Halloween decorations, perfect to be used inside as well as outside the home.
-Witch wreath, brooms, hats and wood silhouettes are some of the most commonly used items for outdoor Halloween decorations.
+Witch wreaths, brooms, hats and wood silhouettes are some of the most commonly used items for outdoor Halloween decorations.

 A dried bottle gourd painted in horrific characters can add uniqueness to your front porch.
 Just paint them white and draw faces with black paint and you are ready for All Hallows’ Eve.

 Halloween trees are great to be placed next to your front door.
 They can be made using paper and cardboard or simply with an old Christmas tree.
-Deck it with skulls, bats, spider web, paper crafts and other decorative ornaments and you are ready to welcome evil spirits into your home.
+Deck it with skulls, bats, spider webs, paper crafts and other decorative ornaments and you are ready to welcome evil spirits into your home.
 It doesn’t necessarily have to be a big one.
 You can create a small one with dry tree branches and a vase.

-Decorating Front Door
+Decorating Front Door with Stickers

 The front door can be decorated in different ways.
 Just wrap the front door with crepe paper and glue eye cutouts to give it a mummy-like look.
 You can also paste some face cutouts or googly eyes directly on the door.